deadfloppy/poncon/README.md

 # poncon - a command sender for pongoOS

-Stupid python script.
-I wanted to send commands easily so I wrote this.
+A stupid python script.
+I wanted to send commands easily, so I wrote this.
 Type commands to send them to your device in pongoOS, or send single commands.

 ## Usage